devaughnpenn/UCCTF/docs/Quickstart.md

 ### 2. Run the Frontend.

-Open another, separate Ubuntu terminal.
-In it, cd to the *environments* folder of the project.
+cd to the *environments* folder of the project.
 Then, copy the environment.ts file:
 ```bash
 $ cd frontend/src/environments
 $ sudo cp environment.ts environment.loc.ts